Top 7 Things to Do in Oahu

 Hawaii is known for its diverse culture which means there is a melting pot of cuisines on the island.
 Food trucks play a big part in Hawaiian culture and while some children grow up chasing the ice cream truck after school, Hawaii children chase after the “manapua man” or neighborhood food truck.
 Just to get a chance to grab something small to eat that range from snacks to plate lunches.

 Eat the Street is a monthly themed event that is organized in the hipster neighborhood of Kakaako on the last Friday of every month.
 Here you will find over 40 food trucks serving portions made for sharing, which means you’ll have room in your tummy to try more food.
-From waffle dogs with cheese, malasada burgers, li-hing lemonade, and more, let your tastes run wild and enjoy the assorted flavors of Hawaii.

 You can also witness a live DJ and interactive activities such as a life-size Jenga for the whole family.